-Needless to say, coronavirus has affected the economy and our nation's workforce in an unprecedented way.
+Needless to say, the global health crisis has affected the economy and our nation's workforce in an unprecedented way.

 We acknowledge that you may find yourself in a stressful situation, whether that's due to an unexpected layoff or the need to adjust to working from home.

-As we adapt to a new normal way of living, use this time wisely to position yourself for career success in what will inevitably become a competitive job market.
+As we adapt to a new normal and states start to partially reopen, use this time wisely to position yourself for career success in what will inevitably become a competitive job market.